tloen/tloen.github.io/_posts/2022-01-27-optimization.md

     )
 ```

-When I run this code on `gpt2-xl` with a prompt length of 128,
+When I run the full version of this code on `gpt2-xl` with a prompt length of 128,
 my GPU issues forth a long croak of coil whine,
 and spits out: